 As seniors, how they access healthcare is structured differently than the rest of the population, but they are unsure what the future will mean.
-According to the Financial Times, Spain will guarantee healthcare services to this community, no matter what Brexit brings, but there is still a high level of uncertainty and confusion.
+According to the Financial Times, the country will guarantee healthcare services to this community, no matter what Brexit brings, but there is still a high level of uncertainty and confusion.
 Travelers visiting Spain and considering relocation will likely hear a lot of chatter about this topic.

 - The Cost of Living in Spain

 - Spanish Ministry of Health, Social Services, and Equality

 - International Health Insurance for Living in Spain

 - International Hospitals in Spain